 Can You Use Shea Butter as Sunscreen?
 And Other Burning Summer Beauty Questions

 Is that sun we're seeing?
-Barely...but as every Toronto dweller knows, it's going to go from chilly and grim to beautiful and warm any day now, and basically overnight!
-We've sure got a ways to go before beach weather arrives, but with patios already open and daycares asking for sunscreen to be packed in school bags once again, we're scrambling to make the skin care switch from coping with dry, hot radiator air inside and biting cold outside, to taking care of our skin in the sunny and humid weather that's coming.
+Barely...but as every Toronto dweller knows, it can turn from chilly and grim to beautiful and warm on a dime!
+In a country dominated by winter, it always feels like forever before beach weather arrives again, but even in Spring patios are open and daycares ask for sunscreen to be packed in school bags once again.
+Erratic weather extremes keep us scrambling every season to make the switch from skincare products that help us cope with dry, hot radiator air inside and biting cold outside, to taking care of our skin in the sunny and humid season.

 Protecting Your Skin When You're a Sun Goddess